Passover: Search for leaven

 On the night of the fourteenth of Nisan, the night before the Passover Seder (after nightfall on the evening before Passover eve), Jews do a formal search in their homes known as bedikat chametz for any possible remaining leaven (chametz).
 The Talmudic sages instructed that a search for chametz be made in every home, place of work, or any place where chametz may have been brought during the year.
 When the first Seder is on a Saturday night, the search is conducted on the preceding Thursday night (thirteenth of Nisan) as chametz cannot be burned during Shabbat.

 The Talmud in Pesahim (p.
 2a) derives from the Torah that the search for chametz be conducted by the light of a candle and therefore is done at night, and although the final destruction of the chametz (usually by burning it in a small bonfire) is done on the next morning, the blessing is made at night because the search is both in preparation for and part of the commandments to remove and destroy all chametz from one's possession.

-Blessing for search of chametz and nullification of chametz
+Blessing for search and nullification of hametz

 Before the search is begun there is a special blessing.
 If several people or family members assist in the search then only one person, usually the head of that family recites the blessing having in mind to include everyone present: